 As our organization grows, so does the need for increased funding.
 The responsibility and risk associated with monitoring these funds also increases with this growth.

-In an effort to protect the integrity of the Special Olympics BC Society and those individuals responsible for its financial management, the following policy has been developed.
+To protect the integrity of the Special Olympics BC Society and those individuals responsible for its financial management, the following policy has been developed.

 FINANCIAL MANAGEMENT